 You have a new baby!
+Congratulations!
 This means that your family has a whole new shape.
-Whether its your first child or your fourth, every child brings a change into your world and your family.
+Whether it’s your first child or your fourth, every child brings a change into your world and your family.
 The arrival of a new baby brings excitement, joy, sleepless nights, fear, love and everything between, into your world.
-Its gonna be a wild ride, but the best ride of your life.
+It’s going to be a wild ride, but the best ride of your life.

 You now need to figure out what your family is like with one more member.
 This member is as important as all the rest of you.
 Every baby is life-changing.
 It’s easy to get overwhelmed, but here are a few things that are good to remember when your family is growing.

-And that goes with the next point: trust. trust that you know your baby.
+Trust that you know your baby.
 Even when your baby is a few hours old, you are the only person in the world that has known your baby for that long.
 This concept was actually quite mind blowing to me.
 All the experience of everyone around you, is with other babies.
 You know your baby and you need to trust that you know your baby.
 All you have to do is listen to yourself!
 You’ve got this!

 Knowing your baby also means that you know when to say no. And trust me you will need to say no. Say no on behalf of you, and on behalf of your baby.
 Its SO easy to go along and just think of the things you are “supposed” to do.
 If you can tell that now it’s enough for you baby, you need to say no!
 No grandparent/aunt/uncle need to hold your baby, if your baby’s tired.

-Except how things are, and adjust.
+Accept how things are, and adjust.
 You’ve dreamed, had talks with your friends, and planned everything about this baby.
-Now its time to look at the baby that actually came to you, and not the one your dreamed of.
-Some babies sleep 22 hours a day in the beginning, others dont.
-Some babies cry ALL the time, and others dont.
+Now it’s time to look at the baby that actually came to you, and not the one your dreamed of.
+Some babies sleep 22 hours a day in the beginning, others don’t.
+Some babies cry ALL the time, and others don’t.
 Adjust your plans to make room for your new baby.

 Many wonderful people in your life will offer to help.
 Remember to take them up on that!
 Can they bring food over?
 Can they do a quick walk through your house with a vacuum?
 Can they clean your bathroom/kitchen/whatever?
 Anything that can take the stress of you so that you can recover and concentrate on your new family.

 You will NEVER be able to take TOO many pictures of those first days.
-I know its a cliche, but time really does go by SO fast.
-While its good to be in the moment and enjoy it, I do love having those photos to remember this amazing start of a new baby.
+I know it’s a cliche, but time really does go by SO fast.
+While it’s good to be in the moment and enjoy it, I do love having those photos to remember this amazing start of a new baby.
 I love that I just have a phone nearby, but remember to have someone shoot some pictures of you and the baby.
 While you might not love it right in the moment, it will be fantastic to have the pictures later on.

 This is the hardest time.
-Everything gets turned upside down and its all crazy.
+Everything gets turned upside down and it’s all crazy.
 But all you can do is enjoy this time.
-It is truely magical to be able to start a new life like this and witness all of those firsts.
-Enjoy, because before you know it its all gone and baby is a toddler, with all of the joys that will bring you.
+It is truly magical to be able to start a new life like this and witness all of those firsts.
+Enjoy, because before you know it it’s all gone and baby is a toddler, with all of the joys that will bring you.

 Bonus tip for siblings: